-What is the difference between Xinix and other products, eg chlorine ?
+What is the difference between FreeBact® and other products, such as chlorine?

-Xinix products inactivate ALL viruses, fungi & bacteria as t.ex E-Coli, Legionella, Salmonella, SARS-Covid and Clostridium.
+Xinix products inactivate ALL viruses, fungi & bacteria such as E-Coli, Legionella, Salmonella, SARS-COVID and Clostridium.

-The big difference between our product and t.ex chlorine-based, is that with Xinix FreeBact Water you only get a barely traceable amount of regular salt as a residual product.
+The big difference between our product and, for example, chlorine-based products is that with FreeBact® Water, you only ingest a barely traceable amount of common salt as a residual product.

-Doesn't taste like swimming pool & you don't ingest any chemicals (unlike t.ex chlorine tablets).
+It doesn't taste like a swimming pool & you don't ingest any chemicals (unlike, for example, chlorine tablets).

 See comparison between Chlorine and Chlorine Dioxide.

-Alcohol-based disinfection has no effect on naked viruses or spore-forming bacteria which are a major cause of healthcare-associated infections that cause 4 people to die every day in Sweden.
-Alcohol-based disinfectant products can also cause chapped and strained hands, which in turn can cause problems with putting on protective gloves, as well as general discomfort.
+Alcohol-based disinfection has no effect on naked viruses or spore-forming bacteria, which are a major cause of healthcare-associated infections that cause 4 deaths every day in Sweden.
+Alcohol-based disinfection products can also lead to chapped and strained hands, which in turn can cause problems with putting on protective gloves, as well as general discomfort.

 Xinix products are approximately 5 times as effective as chlorine-based disinfectants and 3 times as effective as alcohol-based ones.

-See chart below for comparison with chlorine, alcohol, hydrogen peroxide, clover extract, ozone, quats and colloidal silver.
+See diagram below for comparison with chlorine, alcohol, hydrogen peroxide, clover extract, ozone, quats and colloidal silver.

 [Sources at the end of the page]